Suriname: Colonial period

+The earliest known map of Suriname.

 Beginning in the 16th century, French, Spanish and English explorers visited the area.
 A century later, Dutch and English settlers established plantation colonies along the many rivers in the fertile Guiana plains.
 The earliest documented colony in Guiana was an English settlement named Marshall's Creek along the Suriname River.
 After that, there was another short-lived English colony called Surinam that lasted from 1650 to 1667.

 From the early 17th century, Jews began to settle there after the expulsion from Spain and Portugal.
 They were granted freedom of religion in 1665 and the right to have their own courts and civil guard.
 They continued to enjoy autonomy after the colony was handed over to the Netherlands.
-Over half the sugarcane plantations in Suriname were owned by Jews.
+Over half the sugarcane plantations in Suriname were owned by Jews, who received a permit to work areas that were pure jungle into agriculture.
 In 1825, these special rights were rescinded.

 Disputes arose between the Dutch and the English for control of this territory.
 In 1667, during negotiations leading to the Treaty of Breda after the Second Anglo-Dutch War, the Dutch decided to keep the nascent plantation colony of Surinam they had gained from the English.
 In return the English kept New Amsterdam, the main city of the former colony of New Netherland in North America on the mid-Atlantic coast.
 The British renamed it New York, after the Duke of York who would later become King James II of England.

 In 1683, the Society of Suriname was founded by the city of Amsterdam, the Van Aerssen van Sommelsdijck family, and the Dutch West India Company.
 The society was chartered to manage and defend the colony.
 The planters of the colony relied heavily on African slaves to cultivate, harvest and process the commodity crops of coffee, cocoa, sugar cane and cotton plantations along the rivers.
 Approximately 300,000 enslaved Africans were taken to Suriname during the transatlantic slave trade, from the mid-1600s to the early 1800s.
 The treatment of slaves was notoriously brutal even by the standards of the time—historian C. R. Boxer wrote that "man's inhumanity to man just about reached its limits in Surinam"—and many slaves escaped plantations.
 In November 1795, the Society was nationalized by the Batavian Republic and from then on the Batavian Republic and its legal successors (the Kingdom of Holland and the Kingdom of the Netherlands) governed the territory as a national colony – barring two periods of British occupation, between 1799 and 1802, and between 1804 and 1816.